qsnake/gpaw/doc/manual.rst

 By default, a linear combination of atomic orbitals is used as initial guess for the wave functions.
 If the user wants to calculate more bands than there are precalculated atomic orbitals, random numbers will be used for the remaining bands.
-It is possible to initialize all the wave functions from random numbers with the ``random`` keyword.
-If there are more atomic orbitals than needed for the actual number of bands, initialization from random numbers will save some memory, however more SCF-iterations may be needed.

 .. _gpaw_manual_eigensolver: